 Troubles of HP

 The company’s PC and printers business has seen consistent decline as consumers increasingly turn to tablets and smartphones.
 According to research firm Gartner, global PC shipments declined 8.6% during the third quarter to 80.3 million units.
 Though almost every PC maker suffered from the contracting demand, many of HP’s competitors such as Samsung and Lenovo were smart enough to foray into smartphone and tablet markets.
 HP doesn’t offer smartphones, and it has little presence in tablets space yet.

 HP’s enterprise business, which posted a revenue of $55 billion last year, is also declining.
 Enterprise customers rarely switch their providers.
 IBM Corp., Oracle and Cisco are already dominating this space.
 That leaves little room for Hewlett-Packard.

 Another big trouble for the company is that its long-time partners Microsoft and Intel are turning into direct competitors.
 For years, HP has relied on Microsoft Windows and Intel microprocessors.
 But now Microsoft is reaching customers directly with Surface tablets.
 Meanwhile, Intel Corp. has been helping companies like Facebook and Google build their servers, eliminating the need for HP servers.

 Recently, HP shares surged as much as 9% after CEO Meg Whitman said she expects the company’s sales to stabilize in 2014.
 Despite her optimistic comments, analysts expect HP’s net sales to plunge 3% to $107.6 billion in 2014.
-Whitman expects earnings between $3.55 and $3.75 per share, compare to the consensus estimate of $3.61 a share.
+Whitman expects earnings between $3.55 and $3.75 per share, compared to the consensus estimate of $3.61 per share.